awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-capacityreservation.md

 Returns the total number of instances for which the Capacity Reservation reserves capacity\.
 For example: `15`\.

 ## See also<a name="aws-resource-ec2-capacityreservation--seealso"></a>
-+  [ On\-Demand Capacity Reservations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*
++  [ On\-Demand Capacity Reservations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) in the *Amazon EC2 User Guide*